arush-sal/gobook/ch03-flow-control.md

-# Controling Conditional follow
+# Controlling Conditional follow

-Conditional flow in Golang is achieved using `if-else-if` and `switch-case`.
+Conditional flow in Go is achieved using `if-else-if` and `switch-case`.

 ## If-Else-If
 ---